 Michael Hofmann is a poet and essayist and the translator of eighty-odd books from German.
 He teaches at the University of Florida.
 His translation of Alfred Doblin's Berlin Alexanderplatz is out from NYRB Classics.

-Tim Mohr is an award-winning translator of authors including Alina Bronsky, Stefanie de Velasco, Charlotte Roche, and Wolfgang Herrndorf.
-He has also collaborated on memoirs by musicians Duff McKagan, Gil Scott-Heron, and Paul Stanley, and is currently working with Joe Walsh.
-His own writing has appeared in the New York Times Book Review, New York magazine, Daily Beast, Huffington Post, and Playboy, among other publications, and his book Stirb nicht im Warteraum der Zukunft will be published by Heyne in March.
-Prior to starting his writing career he earned his living as a club DJ in Berlin.
+Tim Mohr is an award-winning translator of authors including Alina Bronsky, Charlotte Roche, and Wolfgang Herrndorf.
+He has collaborated on memoirs by musicians Duff McKagan of Guns n' Roses, Gil Scott-Heron, Paul Stanley of KISS, and Joe Walsh of the Eagles.
+His own writing has appeared in the New York Times Book Review, Playboy, New York Magazine, and Inked, among other publications.
+His book on the history of East German punk rock was published in Germany last year as Stirb nicht im Warteraum der Zukunft, and the English edition, titled Burning Down the Haus, will be published in September.

 Marshall Yarbrough translates from German.
 He has translated novels by bestselling authors Marc Elsberg (Blackout, Transworld, 2017) and Charlotte Link (The Unknown Guest and The Rose Gardener, Blanvalet, 2014 and 2015).
 His translations of work by Anna Katharina Hahn and Wolfram Lotz have appeared at n+1, InTranslation.org, and in the journal SAND.
 His critical writing has appeared in Electric Literature, Full-Stop.net, Tiny Mix Tapes, The Rumpus, and The Brooklyn Rail, where he is assistant music editor.
 He is a member of Cedilla & Co., a translators collective.